iggraham/chaosiq-documentation/docs/index.md

-# Welcome to ChaosIQ Console Documtation
+# Welcome to the ChaosIQ Documentation

 ChaosIQ is the place where you can explore the reliability of your system using ChaosIQ's Reliability Workflow.